casangi/casadocs/docs/_files/calibration-and-visibility-data/uv-manipulation/uv-plane-continuum-subraction.rst

       After general calibration is done and if there is significant continuum emission present in what is intended as a spectral line observation, continuum subtraction may be desirable.
-You can estimate and subtract continuum emission in the $uv$-plane prior to imaging or wait and subtract an estimate of it in the image-plane.
+You can estimate and subtract continuum emission in the :math:`uv`-plane prior to imaging or wait and subtract an estimate of it in the image-plane.
 Note that neither method is ideal, and the choice depends primarily upon the distribution and strength of the continuum emission.
-Subtraction in the $uv$-plane is desirable if continuum emission dominates the source, since deconvolution of the line emission will be more robust if it not subject to the deconvolution errors of the brighter continuum.
+Subtraction in the :math:`uv`-plane is desirable if continuum emission dominates the source, since deconvolution of the line emission will be more robust if it not subject to the deconvolution errors of the brighter continuum.
       There is also a performance benefit since the continuum is nearly the same in each channel of the observation, and it is desirable to avoid repeating its deconvolution in each channel.
-However, doing the continuum estimation in the $uv$-plane has the serious drawback that interpolating visibilities between channels is only a good approximation for emission from near the phase center.
-Thus,
-      $uv$-plane based continuum subtraction will do an increasingly poor job for emission distributed further from the phase center.
+However, doing the continuum estimation in the :math:`uv`-plane has the serious drawback that interpolating visibilities between channels is only a good approximation for emission from near the phase center.
+Thus, :math:`uv`-plane based continuum subtraction will do an increasingly poor job for emission distributed further from the phase center.
 If the continuum emission is relatively weak, it is usually adequate to subtract it in the image plane; this is described in the Image Analysis section of this document.
-Here, we describe how to do continuum subtraction in the $uv$-plane.
+Here, we describe how to do continuum subtraction in the :math:`uv`-plane.

       .. rubric:: Basic Concept
          :name: basic-concept

-      A good review of different approaches to the subtraction of the continuum emission is found in Cornwell, Uson & Haddad (1992) `[1]. <#cit>`__
+      A good review of different approaches to the subtraction of the continuum emission is found in Cornwell, Uson & Haddad (1992) `[1]. <#cit1.>`__

       +-----------------+---------------------------------------------------+
       | Citation Number | 1                                                 |